 The next OkoumeFest Ultra Marathon is

-equipment inspection and captains meeting the day before on Saturday, May 18, 2013.
+equipment inspection and captains meeting the day before on Friday, May 15, 2015.
+All Newbies (anyone who has not completed a previous Challenge) will have a skill assessment on Inspection Day.
 Refer to the schedule for time/date specifics.

 a crew member if any.

 Payment deadline is April 5 at noon.

 Due to the exteme commitment for this challenge late registration and/or late payments will not be allowed.
 We recommend that you commit to this race early so you have plenty of time for planning, training, and preparation.
 Pay early in the payment cycle.
 You can get a full refund up until March 31 at noon.
 No refunds after that

 All WaterTribe events are dangerous events as defined by law and common sense.
 You